-We’re seeing a significant increase in email phishing scams.
-The financial departments of small-to-medium sized Vancouver Island organizations are being targeted and business leaders are now coming to terms with the costly consequences of poor passwords coupled with lax cyber security practices and policies.
+During the past year, we have seen a significant increase in the number of email phishing scams.
+Vancouver Island organizations are being targeted and business leaders are now coming to terms with the costly consequences of poor password management coupled with lax cybersecurity practices and policies.

 Multi-factor authentication (MFA) simply put is a method by which a user verifies his or her identity by using their login credentials in addition to accessing a passcode from another trusted device.
 It is a security measure that you can put in place in addition to a username and password, that creates a third step necessary for somebody to login to an account.
 All too often professionals click on a link, type in their username and password which takes them to a fake website.
 When this happens, they expose their username and password to someone who is typically on the other side of the world.
 That person then uses the information to login and conduct more phishing scams or do other nasty things.